 Artist Paintpots also offers a short hike to see more geysers and hot springs with an overlook the landscape.
 If you are geyser’ed out at this point, or tired, you could probably skip this one.

-For us, it was on our way back to the West Gate where we needed to exit, so we figured we’d take a break to stretch our legs.
+Because it was on our way back to the West Gate entrance where we needed to exit, we figured we’d take a break to stretch our legs.
 To give you an idea of how long it took us to do the lower loop of Yellowstone, we got into the park at 9 am and left the park at 7:30 pm.

-Day 2 in Yellowstone: Lamar Valley and Mammoth Hot Springs
+Day 2 in Yellowstone Itinerary: Lamar Valley and Mammoth Hot Springs

 So we have made it to day 2 of our Yellowstone Itinerary!
 Most of the excitement in Yellowstone is definitely in the lower loop, so if you only have one day in your itinerary, I’d recommend spending it there.

 The upper loop has more scenic views and lots of Buffalo!
 You will also be driving through elevations over 8,000 FT, which is pretty cool if you ask me!

 Again we started from the West Gate and headed East, back towards Canyon Village.
 From there, we drove up the right side of the Upper Loop to Lamar Valley.
 The best wildlife spottings are generally known to be in the morning or late afternoon so we got into the park by around 8 am.

 The views of Lamar’s Valley are incredibly picturesque.
 The East side of the Upper Loop also has better chances for Black bears and bighorn sheep spottings!

 Once we got to Lamar Valley, we saw a crazy amount of Buffalo in the distance, I mean herds!

 Mammoth Hot Springs

 After, watching the buffalo play, we headed back to Mammoth Hot Springs, another very popular feature of Yellowstone National Park.
 Again, this is one I would definitely add to my Yellowstone itinerary because it’s really unique!